Enhanced six operations and base change theorem for higher Artin stacks: The program DESCENT

 \begin{proof} We may put $f$ into the following diagram

-where $u$ is an atlas, $Y$ is in $\cC$ and $g$ is in $\cEs$.
+where $u$ is an atlas, $Y$ belongs to $\cC$ and $f'$ belongs to $\cEs$.
 Then we only need to show that $v^*\circ f^*$, which is equivalent to $f'^*\circ u^*$, is conservative.
-By \cite[6.2.4.2 (3)]{Lu2}, $u^*$ is conservative, and $f'^*$ is also conservative by the original (P3).
+By \cite{HA}*{Theorem 4.7.5.2(3)}, $u^*$ is conservative, and $f'^*$ is also conservative by the original (P3).
 Therefore, $f^*$ is conservative. \end{proof}